jcs/halfmoon/README.md

 5. (Optional) Create the database and its tables and grant permissions.
 	Put those settings in the `config/db.ini` file under the development section.

+	If you are not using a database, or just don't want to use php- activerecord, remove config/db.ini and php-ar will not be initialized, saving you some minor processing time on each request.

 	By default, halfmoon runs in development mode unless the HALFMOON_ENV environment variable is set to something else (such as